 Management anticipates that these amendments will be adopted in the Group's consolidated financial statements for the period when they become effective.
-Management does not expect that the above new standards and amendments will have a significant impact on the Group's financial statements.
+Management is in the process of assessing the impact of these new standards/amendments on the consolidated financial statements.